lexus2k/ssd1306/CONTRIBUTING.md

     change, which situation would trigger the breaking change and what is the exact change.
     - If you change behaviour of public API function, please describe new behavior in doxygen format very carefully.
       In most cases changing behaviour of public API function is subject to reject pull-request.
-  - Trivial changes are not the subject to update copyright headers.
-Updating copyright header makes licensing process more complicated.
   - When adding new functionality, please provide example sketch in the examples/ folder, or modify existing example.
   - Trivial pull requests or pull requests that refactor the code with no clear benefits may be immediately closed by the maintainers to reduce unnecessary workload on reviewing.